icaoberg/scholarcloud/README.md

 Simple script that generates a wordcloud from different scholarly resources.

 This code is super-alpha.
 I am still testing other python packages that can I piece together so that I do not have reinvent the wheel.
-If everything works as planed, scholarcloud will be nothing but wrapper around existing tools.
+If everything works as planned, scholarcloud will be nothing but wrapper around existing tools.

 ## List of Examples using Existing Tools